chgwyellow/sql_journey/note/date_time.md

 ### DATEDIFF

-It calculates first day subtract to second day.
+Calculates the difference between two dates (expr1 - expr2).

-Moreover, it only counts the date value and ignore the time attributes.
+It only considers the date portion and ignores the time component.

 ```sql
 DATEDIFF(expr1, expr2)